 What format should the paper be in?

 Please ensure that your submission is a PDF file of a maximum of 10 2-column pages, excluding well-marked references and appendices limited to 5 pages.
 Submissions must be generated using the 2-column ACM acmart template available at https://www.acm.org/publications/proceedings-template, using the [sigconf, anonymous] options.
 Submissions should not use older ACM templates (e.g., sig-alternate).
 Committee members are not required to read the appendices.
 All submissions must be anonymous (i.e., papers should not contain author names or affiliations, or obvious citations).
-In the rare case that citing previous work in the 3rd person is impossible, blind the reference and notify the Program Chairs.
+In the rare case that citing previous work in the 3rd person is impossible, anonymize the reference and notify the Program Chairs.

 Both of these constraints (page limit and anonymity) are hard constraints.
 Submissions not meeting these guidelines risk rejection without consideration of their merits.

 What should I propose a paper on?